Care & Support

 Offered periodically throughout the year, these groups support those experiencing or recovering from grief; facilitated by ordained pastors and/or trained professionals.
-Learn about the January 2017 offering.

 Volunteers write to all new members, confirmands, and parents of the newly baptized, welcoming them in to the church family.
 Others maintain regular contact with homebound members who live out of the area and cannot be visited.

 Volunteers play excerpts from our recorded services of worship, share scripture and devotional materials, and pray with homebound members.